- Filing a patent requires extensive documentation and proof from an entrepreneur or company.

 Included in Section 41 is a provision known as Patent Safe Harbor (26 C.F.R. §41-4(a)(3)(iii)), which states that the issuance of a patent by the U.S. Patent and Trademark Office (under 35 USC §51) is conclusive evidence that a company “has discovered information that is technological in nature that is intended to eliminate uncertainty concerning the development or improvement of a business component.”

 In other words, the issuance of a patent automatically satisfies three of the four qualifications of the four-part test.
-Part four, experimentation, requires that a taxpayer provide contemporaneous evidence that qualified activities were undertaken by a company to achieve its patentable product/process/technology.
-The documentation of this process of experimentation is the most important aspect of qualifying projects and associated expenses for an R&D tax credit claim.
+Part four, experimentation, requires that a taxpayer provide contemporaneous evidence that qualifying research activities were undertaken by a company to achieve its patentable product/process/technology.
+The documentation of this process of experimentation is the most important aspect of qualifying projects and associated expenses for claiming tax credits.

-The taxpayer has the burden of proof to substantiate that a process of experimentation was performed, and to demonstrate a nexus between the qualifying activities and expenses.
+The taxpayer has the burden of proof to provide evidence that a process of experimentation was performed, and to demonstrate a connection between the qualifying activities and expenses.
 These include the associated employee wages, raw materials & supplies, cloud computer rental/lease costs, and 3rd-party contractor expenditures incurred throughout the various phases of development that led to the filing and granting of the patent.

-Does your company hold a patent or is it in the process of applying for one?
+Does your company have patented inventions or is it in the process of applying for a patent?
 You have done the hard work to develop your patented intellectual property, contact Strike Tax today to speak to an industry specialist to maximize your tax savings.